joorgee14/Neural-Networks/README.md

 - Project 4: Variational Autoencoder (VAE)
 Completed the implementation of a VAE for the CelebA dataset using convolutional networks.
 Additionally, built a VAE for synthetic data from a 3D Gaussian Mixture Model using dense layers.
 Compared generated samples to the ground truth, evaluated missing modes, and used T-SNE to visualize and analyze clustering behavior in the latent space.

+Kaggle Competition:
+This competition focused on binary classification of skin lesions using the ISIC (International Skin Imaging Collaboration) dataset.
+The task was to build a robust model capable of distinguishing malignant from benign skin lesions from dermoscopic images.

+Participants were provided with:

+A training set of labeled images (target = 1 for malignant, 0 for benign)

+A separate test set of unlabeled images

+The goal was to predict the probability that each test image was malignant

+The main challenge lay in the class imbalance (malignant cases were the minority), requiring careful preprocessing, model tuning, and evaluation strategies.
+The final metric used to rank submissions was the Area Under the ROC Curve (AUC).

+We approached the task using deep learning (CNNs) with EfficientNet backbones, applied cross-validation, handled imbalance using sampling techniques, and visualized model decisions using Grad-CAM and saliency maps.